- Types of Trips

 This evening, relax and get a good night’s sleep.
 Overnight at Delfines de Golfo, a simple family lodge with electricity, private bath with hot water, and tv’s.

 Today is all about sea turtles.
 Head out in a shaded boat with researchers to help set nets in key turtle spots (timing dependent on the tide).
 Once caught, researchers will bring them to the beach where you will have the opportunity to help carry in the turtles, measure them, weight them, and perhaps even tag them.

 You’ll be looking mainly for green turtles and hawksbills, which are both endangered.
 In between turtles, take a swim in the beautiful Golfo Dulce or explore the coastline to look for macaws and sloths.

 This morning, you will participate in LAST's mangrove reforestation program by working in the nursery and planting young trees.
 Mangroves are critical for sea turtles and other ocean life and this area has lost much of its forests over the past few decades.
 We will also work in their small turtle rescue center if there are turtles present.

 In the afternoon, you'll learn about the origins of chocolate, which is native to this region.
 See a farm where cacao is grown and work through the process from seed to deliciousness.
 You'll also taste many other delicious fruits and learn how organic farming can help wildlife.

 Head out on the water again to look for more sea turtles to study and release.
 Since these turtles don't nest in the area (we're not sure where they nest), catching them in the water is the only way to learn about these turtles and ensure their health.

-Head out for the airport in time for your flight, taking along your memories, photos, souvenirs, and stories to tell friends!
+Rosa del Paseo provides a delicious breakfast for your last morning.
+After, head out for the airport in time for your flight, taking along your memories, photos, souvenirs, and stories to tell friends!

 4,586,353 (2011 census)